apache/tvm/relax_spec.md

 7. `TupleGetItem` nodes represent tuple indexing.
 The `tuple_value` expression must evaluate to a tuple with at least `index + 1` items and the item with the given index will be returned.
 8. `SeqExpr` describes a sequence of binding blocks followed by a return expression.
 The `SeqExpr` opens a new scope.
 Its binding blocks are evaluated in order and add new variables to the scope.
 Binding blocks are either ordinary `BindingBlock`s or `DataflowBlock`s and both consist of a series of bindings. `DataflowBlock`s are the only kind allowed to introduce bindings with `DataflowVar`s and it does not permit any constructs featuring control flow (`If` nodes or recursive calls) or calls to (possibly) impure functions.
 There are two different kinds of bindings:
     1. `VarBinding`s: The `value` expression (the right-hand side of the binding) of the binding is evaluated first and is bound to the `var` expression, which must be a new `Var` or `DataflowVar` (in a dataflow block).
 The newly bound variable will have that value for the remainder of the scope (`DataflowVar`s are scoped only to the `DataflowBlock` in which they appear; `Var`s are scoped to the entire `SeqExpr`).
-    2. `MatchShape`s: The `value` expression is evaluated and the resulting shape is dynamically checked against the shape denoted by the `PrimExpr`s in the `pattern` field.
+    2. `MatchCast`s: The `value` expression is evaluated and the result is dynamically checked against the structural information given in the `struct_info` field.
-        1. If `value` evaluates to a tensor value, the pattern will be checked against the shape of the tensor; if it evaluates to a shape value, the pattern will be checked directly against the shape.
+        1. The types must match: All `StructInfo` variants correspond to a type (`TensorStructInfo` to `DynTensorType`, `ShapeStructInfo` to `ShapeType`, etc.) and each type corresponds to a value (`DynTensorType` to a tensor value, `ShapeType` to shape values, etc.), so if the structure of `value` does not correspond to `struct_info`, an error is triggered.
+The structure of `value` is compared recursively with `struct_info`, so all components of `value` must match up with any nested structural information.
+Special comparison rules:
+            1. For comparing tensor values to `TensorStructInfo`, `ndim` must match the number of dimensions in the tensor value (unless `ndim` is -1) and `dtype` must match the datatype used (unless `dtype` is `Void`).
+If `shape` has been specified, the shape of the value must match that encoded by `shape`; if specified, `shape` must be either a `Var` already bound in the current scope or a `ShapeExpr`.
+            2. For comparing shape values to `ShapeStructInfo`, `ndim` must match the number of dimensions in the shape value (unless `ndim` is -1).
+If `values` has been specified, the shape value must match that encoded by `values`.
+            3. «For comparing closures (function values) to `FuncStructInfo`, it is necessary for the compiled program to track run-time structural information for closures, since it is not possible to introspect the closure; this subject will be discussed in further detail later in the document.»
-        2. Any shape dimension in the pattern that consists of a single new shape variable is treated as a binding: The variable is bound to the size of the corresponding dimension of the value being matched.
+        2. When comparing tensor values with `TensorStructInfo` or shape values with `ShapeStructInfo`, any member of `shape` in `TensorStructInfo` (if `shape` is a `ShapeExpr`) or `values` in `ShapeStructInfo` that consists of a single new (hitherto unbound) shape variable is treated as a binding: The shape variable is bound to the size of the corresponding dimension of the value being matched.
-        3. If the shapes do not match, an error is triggered.
-If there is a variable provided, the value is bound to the `var` expression (if the variable is omitted, the shape check is performed and any shape variables are updated, but no new binding is introduced).
+        3. If there is a variable provided, the value is bound to the `var` expression (if the variable is omitted, the structural check is performed and any shape variables are updated, but no new binding is introduced).
 Shape variables introduced in a `SeqExpr` are similarly scoped to the `SeqExpr`.

     The `SeqExpr`'s `body` expression is allowed to reference any `Var`s introduced within the `SeqExpr`'s binding blocks in addition to those that were in the outer scope; the `body` expression is evaluated after the binding blocks and its value is what is returned.
 Any Relax variables and shape variables introduced in the `SeqExpr` are removed from scope after the expression finishes evaluating.

 9. `ShapeExpr` nodes construct shape literals.
 The `PrimExpr`s within it describe how to compute each dimension; they are free to use any shape variables that are in scope.
 10. `Function` nodes represent function definitions, taking in the listed parameters and evaluating the body expression in a new scope (meaning any variables defined from within the function cannot be referenced outside it).
 Function definitions may be nested in any other expression and they evaluate into closure values, ensuring that functions are first-class.
 Closures capture any variables from the outer scope that are used in their body, both Relax variables and shape variables.
 Note that function definitions themselves are anonymous—a function must be registered in the `IRModule` (bound to a `GlobalVar`) or appear on the right-hand side of a binding to have a name in order to be called recursively.

-    The function can have shape annotations on the parameters and a return shape parameter.
-When the function is called, the annotations on parameters checked against the argument values in similar fashion to `MatchShape` and can introduce new shape variables that are scoped to the function.
+    The function can have structural annotations on the parameters and a structural annotation for the return value.
+When the function is called, the annotations on parameters are checked against the argument values in similar fashion to `MatchCast` and can introduce new shape variables that are scoped to the function.
+Additionally, the structural information of the return value is checked against the annotation before the call returns.

     «A function mapped bound to a `GlobalVar` can have a `global_symbol` attribute defined to indicate that it should be externally linked externally (be accessible outside the `IRModule`).
 The absence of a `global_symbol` attribute on a function definition bound to a `GlobalVar` indicates that it is "private" and hence can be called only within the `IRModule`.»

-11. `RuntimeDepShape` nodes are used to denote that a shape is unknown at compile time and must be deduced at run time.
-These nodes may appear only in shape annotations and have no run-time semantics of their own.

 ## Purity and Dataflow Blocks

 A function or operator is called "pure" if it does not have side effects, which refers to any change in program state besides returning a result.
 Side effects include mutating values other than those they create, aborting the program, or file I/O (including writing to the console).
 Purity is a useful property for compiler optimizations, since calls to pure functions can be reordered or duplicated or (if the result is unused) eliminated without changing any other program behavior.
 Most deep learning operators are pure, as they perform arithmetic on tensors and return a new tensor containing the result. «In Relax, we conservatively assume that any function that calls an impure function is itself impure, though the attribute `force_pure` on a function can be used as an override (e.g., if a function creates a new tensor, mutates it, and returns it, that is still pure but does not satisfy the conservative rule).»